idarolti/PhysaliaSexChrom/Day4/Day4_Practical_01.DGE.md

-# Day 4 Practical

-This practical will cover:

-1. Differential gene expression analysis
+# Day 4 Practical - 01.
+Differential gene expression analysis

-2. Detecting Y gene activity decay and dosage compensation
+For this part of the practical, we will use an example for quantifying gene expression in the absence of a GTF file or transcriptome reference.
+Several tools support genome-guided quantification, where RNA-seq reads are aligned to the genome and expression is estimated from assembled transcript structures.
+Here, we will focus on a pipeline based on HISAT2 and StringTie, and the model system is the willow (Salix viminalis), a dioecious species for which we have male and female RNA-seq data from both reproductive tissue (catkin) and somatic tissue (leaf).

 ## 00. Prepare work folder for day 4